kectr/pi/README.md

 # pi
-Some algorithms to calculate pi
+Some algorithms to calculate pi by random area formulas